AliceGl/diff/README.md

 -u | Unified context
 -y | Two columns

-Only one of these options can be applied, if none of them is applied, the result will be output in standard format.
+Only one of these options can be applied.
+If none of them is applied, the result will be outputted in standard format.

 #### Other options

 Option | Meaning
 ----- | ------
--s | Notifies if the files are identical
+-s | Indicates if the files are identical
 -i | Ignores case differences

 ### Examples